8go/matrix-commander-rs/README.md

   - ...

 # Contributors :clap:
+- These are the first contributors: https://github.com/sasa-tomic, https://github.com/jknedlik, https://github.com/dwattttt,
+- Who will be next?
 - _Add your name here._
-- Who will be the first?

 # Usage